supabase/realtime/forum/docs/muster-broadcast.md

 transport knows (e.g. every node in the region), trading a brief burst of extra traffic for never missing a holder while the cluster view settles.
 See the README's *Router-readiness barrier* for why this is needed even when `router/2` says the cluster is stable.
+That same fallback applies right after a coordinator
+restart: the scope stays not-ready until discovery / rebalance converges or the bounded singleton-promotion timeout fires.

 ---